 - 1. Look at all classes and build an inheritance graph. - 2.
 Check that the graph is well-formed. - 3.
 For each class - (a) Traverse the AST, gathering all visible declarations in a symbol table. - (b) Check each expression for type correctness.

 This list of tasks is not exhaustive; it is up to you to faithfully implement the specification in the manual.

-Turn in: Please follow the submissions instructions on the course faq sheet, as given for PA2.
+Turn in: Please follow the same submissions instructions as PA3.